Bulk-edge correspondence in nonunitary Floquet systems with chiral symmetry: Bulk-Edge correspondence

-{\it Bulk-edge correspondence:} Having established the phase diagram, we study whether the bulk-edge correspondence gives the correct number of edge states even for the FTP driven by $\PT$ symmetric non-unitary time evolution.
-In order to induce edge states, we need to spatially change topological numbers by introducing position dependent angles $\theta_{i=1,2}$ of the coin operators under the condition in Eq.\ (\ref{eq:theta_PT}).
-Accordingly, the system is separated into three, an inner and two outer regions as shown in Fig.\ \ref{fig:QWmodel}, which are discerned by the value of $\theta_1$ and $\theta_2$:
+Having established the phase diagrams in the top row of Fig. \ref{fig:phase-diagram}, we confirm that the topological numbers give the correct numbers of edge states even for the nonunitary Floquet topological phases with chiral symmetry.
+In order to induce edge states, we spatially change topological numbers through position-dependent angles $\theta_j(x)$ of the coin operators taking the conditions in Eq.\ (\ref{eq:condition_PT}) into consideration.
+Accordingly, the system is separated into three, an inner and two outer regions as shown in Fig.\ \ref{fig:system}, which are discerned by the values of $\theta_1$ and $\theta_2$,

-Note that there are two interfaces near $n = \pm L$ where the topological number varies from one value to the other, in contrast to the normal setup to induce edge states of unitary QWs where symmetries require no spatial constraints on $\theta_i(n)$.
-In the following numerical simulations, we fix parameters
+where $j=1,2,3$.
+The angles $\theta_j(x)$ are randomly distributed over the position space obeying box distributions whose widths are $w_j$ with the mean values $\theta_j^\text{(i)},\ \theta_j^\text{(o)}$.
+Also, we make $\delta(x)$ obey $\delta(x)\in[\delta-w_\delta,\delta+w_\delta]$, which is different from the position dependence of $\theta_j(x)$ because $\delta$ has no effects on $\nu_0$ and $\nu_\pi$ as long as the gaps are open.
+Since there are two interfaces near $x=\pm L$ at which the topological numbers vary, the time-evolution operator preserves $\mathcal{PT}$ symmetry when $w_j=w_\delta=0$, while nonzero $w_j,w_\delta$ results in the complex quasienergies due to the absence of $\mathcal{PT}$ symmetry.
+Note that the existence of two interfaces to induce edge states is in contrast to settings in unitary quantum walks \cite{kitagawa2012observation,chen2018observation} where $\mathcal{PT}$ symmetry is not taken into account and no spatial constraints on $\theta_j(x)$ are required.
+In the following numerical simulations, we fix the parameters as